Guanqilu/628-module2-TUE-group2/README.md

 NEED TO DO NEXT----PLOTS

 ### model BIC_forward  is the best considering the F statistics and adjusted R square.
+ If we only use 2 variables:
+ The model is BODYFAT = 0.7287*ABDOMEN  -2.08* WRIST - 10.53
  Then we try to use just 1 independent variables.
- The final model should be BODYFAT = 0.62*ABDOMEN  - 38
+ The final model should be BODYFAT = 0.617*ABDOMEN  - 38